BrickUser/info216Exam/README.md

 Exam for school project
 candidates: 120, 145, 112

 1.needs jenna apache to run, and java FX.
+Java FX, is included in the downloads, as jar_files.zip.

-2.an adtional opencsv.jar is included  this is needed to run and to parse.
+2.an adtional opencsv.jar is included this is needed to run and for it to parse.

 3.using the Gui. its a pretty simple interface, run main methode in main class to open GUI. you click the food you have and get given bevrage options to that type of food.